 Though you will be awake, you will feel little pain throughout the procedure beyond perhaps brief discomfort when the angioplasty balloon is inflated or when your doctor starts the procedure.
 The insides of your arteries do not contain nerve endings, so you cannot feel the catheter

-- Q What is ablation surgery for the heart?
+- Q What is the Vineberg procedure?